Flowise

 Enter your Chatflow URL

 Paste the full URL of your Flowise flow.
-Mibo automatically extracts the flow ID from the URL — you don’t need to find it separately.
+Mibo automatically extracts the flow ID from the URL, so you don’t need to find it separately.

 -